sermant-io/Sermant-website/docs/en/document/plugin/service-registry.md

 Note that the address information of **this configuration item is not used**.
 Only the protocol name sc is used.
 (That is, the IP address is not important. **You only need to start with sc://**.)

-**Note**: For **existing dubbo applications**, (Applications which hava already set up it's own registry address) **This step is not required**.
+> Note: For **existing dubbo applications**, (Applications which hava already set up it's own registry address) **This step is not required**.

 ## Operation and Result Verification

-Take the dubbo scenario as an example to demonstrate the dual registration capability of the service registration plug-in.
+The following will demonstrate how to use the service registration plug-in to verify the registration and migration function of the dubbo application in the single registration mode.

 ### Preparations